atenie/programming-challenges/README.md

 * 015 Is a database manager and part of what I've learned in my Java courses at university, with support for .csv files and SQL databases.
 * 016 Is a half-working Pacman clone with a GUI in JavaFX.
 Part of the challenge was rendering the map only by using Streams.
 * 017 Is a half-working 2048 webapp clone, using a Tomcat server and with basic JSF/XHTML code for the frontend side.
+* 018 Python ML project for university.
+Features unrealistic data, but I thought it was a funny addition.

 ## License
 Project created under the Simplified BSD License by Alexandru Tenie.